Communities

-• Engage in practices of vulnerability and bravery to combat isolation that so easily ensures us in ministry and in life.
+• Practices of vulnerability and bravery to combat isolation that so easily ensures us in ministry and in life.

-• Engage in practices of honesty to protect us against future moral failure and causing unnecessary harm to ourselves and others.
+• Practices of honesty to protect us against future moral failure and causing unnecessary harm to ourselves and others.

-• Engage in practices of emotional digestion to keep us on our feet and away from burnout.
+• Practices of emotional digestion to keep us on our feet and away from burnout.

 It is our hope that as we engage bravely with one another in community, we will experience relationship with peers in which we have space to know and be known, to see and be seen, to carry and be carried.